Skip to main content

 How long should I try a serum before deciding if it works?

 Give any serum at least 6-8 weeks of consistent daily use.
-Skin cell turnover takes roughly 28 days, so meaningful changes require at least two full cycles.
+Skin cell turnover takes roughly 28 days, so visible changes require at least two full cycles.
 The exception: if a serum causes burning, persistent redness, or breakouts after a week, stop and switch.

 Should I change serums with the seasons?